 Please bookmark the College's website, if you have not done so already.
 It is the best place to initiate any inquiry about College policies, and is visited frequently by students, faculty, staff and deans.

-Second, please note somewhere nearby the telephone number of 924-8864, which rings at the desks of the College Information Specialist.
-It is a phone number where you most likely can avoid voice mail.
-You can also contact specific deans, whose numbers are listed online.
+Please also note somewhere nearby the telephone number of 924-8864, which rings at the desks of the College Information Specialist.
+It is a phone number where you usually avoid voice mail.
+You can also contact specific Association Deans, whose numbers are listed online.

 As we approach the end of the semester, I take this occasion to call your attention to some guidelines from the Faculty that exist to make the end of the semester more equitable for students and more orderly for faculty, staff, and students.
 By way of general reminder, all College students have an Association Dean.
 Refer any students in need of assistance or in regard to the points below to the Monroe Hall staff, who can schedule appointments for them with their Dean.

 Students are expected to finish courses on time.
 When this does not happen, a student (using the Extension of Time Form) may request an incomplete grade from the instructor.
 Having received the endorsement of the instructor, the student returns the form to Monroe Hall.
-All course requirements must be completed by June 9, 2017.
+All course requirements must be completed by the deadline listed on the College calendar.
 Once the student completes the work, the grade may be changed online.
 Faculty should log in to their SIS Faculty Center, navigate to the grade roster for the class in which the student was enrolled, and click on "Change Grade".
-All incomplete grades convert to an "F" 30 days after the end of the semester.
+All incomplete grades automatically convert to an "F" 30 days after the end of the semester.

 Final exams are to be given only at the time announced on the UREG web site.
 Under no circumstances should class time be used for the administration of final examinations, nor may examinations be given early.
 An instructor may, however, give the examination on a "take home" basis during the examination period.
 The deadline for requesting a postponement of an examination under certain circumstances (such as a congested examination schedule) can be found on the College's online calendar.

 Please note that once you post a grade a student may never do extra work to raise the grade.
-See Grade Changes for more information.
+See the Grade Change Policy for more information.

 Grades are submitted electronically through SIS or entered into COLLAB and uploaded to SIS.